luizbgomide/EclipsePhase2e-ptbr/src/07/07-nanofabrication.md

 ## Doing it the Hard Way

-If you lack the proper blueprint, it's theoretically possible to make your own.
+If you lack the proper blueprint, it’s theoretically possible to make your own.
 3D design, however, takes days for even simple objects, weeks or months for anything complex.
 It also requires not just a thorough knowledge of software encoding, but also an artisinal familiarity with whatever it is you're designing.
 You want a sheet of steel capable of withstanding the heat of planetary re-entry?
-You'll need to be a metallurgist as well as a programmer.
+You’ll need to be a metallurgist as well as a programmer.
 Thankfully, accelerated time in a VR simulspace can shorten the process.

 ## Remaking Society